Should I Look At Anger Management For Kids?

 The average child may experience full-blown tantrums and meltdowns, and this is typically nothing to be overly concerned about.
 Even if your child seems mild-mannered most or even all of the time, it's natural for them to get upset occasionally because they are still developing.
 However, most children will outgrow this type of behavior by the time they reach age 4.
 By this time, they start to internalize the self-regulating behaviors that you taught them about how to manage their anger.
 They may still have occasional outbursts (we all get overly emotional sometimes) but their normal anger is more toned down by this age.

-If your child is over the age of 4 and still experiencing tantrums and outbursts that are not regulated, this could be a sign that there is something else going on.
+If your child is over the age of 4 and still experiencing tantrums and outbursts that are not controlled, this could be a sign that there is something else going on.
 The length and prevalence of the tantrums can also play a role in whether the behavior is concerning or not.
 Other behavior that could be a sign of something more serious could be:

 • Behavior that could harm the child or someone else